Ayesha-Feroz/OpenMS-docs/docs/installations/installation-on-gnu-linux.md

    You can find the missing version on [pkgs.org](https://pkgs.org) and install it with `gdebi`, too.
 You can have multiple versions of ICU installed.

-3. Error while executing a tool
+3. Error while executing a tool.

    To ensure the tool functionality, make sure you add the `OPENMS_DATA_PATH` variable to your environment as follow `export OPENMS_DATA_PATH=/usr/share/OpenMS`

-4. Thirdparty installation of Qt5 in step 1
+4. Thirdparty installation of Qt5 in step 1.

    Make sure you source the provided environment file using:
    `source /opt/qt59/bin/qt59-env.sh`

-5. Adapters are not finding thirdparty applications
+5. Adapters are not finding thirdparty applications.

    Executables for thirdparty applications can be found in:
    `/usr/share/OpenMS/THIRDPARTY`